premodelling/preimage/README.md

 <br>

-The conda environment is `health`, ad it includes
+The conda environment is `health`, and it includes

 * python 3.7.11
 * conda install -c anaconda numpy